derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   private_key_path = "/home/oracle/.oci/oci_api_key.pem"
   ```

 - The rest of the terraform.tfvars file controls the parameters used when creating your Kubernetes cluster.
 You can control how many OCPUs each node receives, whether nodes should be virtual machines or bare metal instances, how many availability domains to use, and more.
-We will modify three of the lines in the remainder of the file.
+We will modify five of the lines in the remainder of the file.

 - First, we will specify that we want only one OCPU in each of the worker and master nodes.
 This reduces the hourly cost of running our cluster.
 On **lines 15 and 16**, uncomment the **k8sMasterShape** and **k8sWorkerShape** parameters, and set both values to **VM.Standard1.1**: